ros2/design/articles/node_lifecycle.md

 - `Active`
 - `Finalized`

-To transition out of a primary state requires action from an external supervisory process, with the exception of an error being triggered in the `Active` state or the `Inactive` state.
+To transition out of a primary state requires action from an external supervisory process, with the exception of an error being triggered in the `Active` state, the `Inactive` state, or the `Unconfigured`.

 There are also 6 transition states which are intermediate states during a requested transition.